ayda-lc/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am currently pursuing a master's degree in public history at Carleton University.
-This site, developed in a Guerrilla Digital Public History class, will log the progress and development of a project that will make use of digital tools to interact with history in public spaces.
+My research focuses on historic and commemorative street names in St. Norbert, Manitoba, and how the urban environment shapes and is shaped by collective memory.
+Street names, with their pervasiveness and apparent mundanity, can be a powerful tool in the communication of a narrative and the expression of identity.
+I am also interested in how digital tools can be used to enhance people's interactions with hsitory in public spaces.
+This website will log the progress and development of a guerrilla digital public history project - wish me luck!